Update: ‘Traditional crossover-SUV design’ section updated and ‘New dealer experience for EV customers’ section added.

 The Honda Prologue will have a luxury-segment cousin from Acura.
 The untitled Acura electric SUV is the second EV that Honda plans to co-develop with General Motors, and as per Automotive News, it would be manufactured alongside the Lyriq in Spring Hill, Tennessee.
 It will follow the Honda SUV later in 2024.

 General Motors has developed a patented heat pump that recovers and repurposes waste heat energy from EV components.
 It’s a standard feature on GM’s Ultium-based EVs, and the Honda Prologue should also get this energy-saving feature as standard.
 The heat pump can recover waste heat from the SUV’s propulsion system, the body heat from passengers, and the humidity from both inside and outside.
 The recovered heat can be reused for heating and other functions, such as improving performance or warming up the batteries before charging, offering a claimed 10 percent additional range.

 Not the first Honda electric SUV

 You read it right.
-The Honda Prologue EV isn’t the first mass-market Honda electric SUV.
-The company has already developed electric SUVs derived from the Honda HR-V, called VE-1, X-NV, and the GAC-Honda M-NV, but offers them only in China (through its local JV partners).
-Then there are the recently unveiled Honda e:NS1 and Honda e:NP1 twins as well.
-The Prologue is true to its name in North America, though, as it will mark the beginning of a blitz of Honda BEV (Battery Electric Vehicle) models in the region.
+The Honda Prologue isn’t the first mass-market Honda electric SUV.
+The company has already developed electric SUVs derived from the Honda HR-V, called VE-1, X-NV, and the GAC-Honda M-NV, but sells them only in China (through its local JV partners).
+Then there are the Honda e:NS1 and Honda e:NP1 twins based on the new generation HR-V, with the former already on sale.
+Europe will get the Honda e:Ny1 in 2023.